-When you bathe your guinea pig, gently pet or stroke them to help them feel a little more relaxed.
+When you bathe your cavy, gently pet or stroke them to help them feel a little more relaxed.

 Being bathed, covered in shampoo, and doused in warm water probably isn’t your guinea pig’s idea of fun, but having you there can help things seem a bit less scary.

 Speak to your guinea pig in a soft and calm soothing voice to help them feel more at ease.
 Don’t yell or raise your voice if your guinea pig misbehaves, fidgets, or bites.

 You have to remain composed when you’re bathing your guinea pig, otherwise, your pet will pick up on your negative attitude and grow more panicked.

 I like to tell my guinea pigs about my day, what I’ve been up to, who I’ve seen, and where I’ve been.